 Are there other ways to save on health insurance?

 Employers often offer traditional group health insurance policies, but organizations have other benefit options.
-Health reimbursement arrangements (HRAs) and health stipends are smart ways to save on health coverage.
+Health reimbursement arrangements (HRAs) and health stipends are smart ways to save on health coverage while supporting employees.

 If you’re covered by a high deductible health plan (HDHP), you can also open a health savings account (HSA) to save money for medical expenses.
-This is funded through employer and employee contributions, whereas an HRA or stipend is funded only by employers.
+This is a savings account where you can put aside money for future medical expenses.
+Your employer can contribute to your HSA, and you can also contribute, whereas only employers fund an HRA or stipends.

 Conclusion

-Understanding federal poverty guidelines and how the IRS uses them is an important step in getting more affordable health insurance, housing, education, and more.
+Understanding federal poverty guidelines and how federal agencies like the IRS use them is an important step in getting more affordable health insurance, housing, education, and more.
 Depending on your family size and federal poverty level, you could be eligible for benefits such as premium tax credits and Medicaid.

-With the changes made possible by the American Rescue Plan and the Inflation Reduction Act, more Americans have access to the care they deserve at a price they can afford.
+With the changes made possible by the Inflation Reduction Act, more Americans have access to the care they deserve at a price they can afford through the end of 2025.